N-HEDGER/NEURO_PYTHON/NIPYPE/readme.md

 ## Relation to fmriprep

 fmriprep is a popular application for pre-processing fmri data that uses a nipype framework.
 It is very good.
-In fact, it is so robust that it almost renders moot the idea of trying to create your own pipelines.
+In fact, it is so robust that it almost renders moot the idea of trying to re-create the pre-processing stages that it does.

 However, fmriprep is minimal, by design.
 There may still be further stages of pre-processing that you might like to perform that fmriprep does not handle (detrending, smoothing, converting to percent signal change, averaging across runs etc).

-nipype offers a flexible way of doing this.
+nipype offers a very flexible and powerful way of doing this.